APPENDAGE (2023) Reviews of body horror soon on Hulu

 “Mutations as metaphor for mental health may not be something new if you also voraciously devour every new body horror but the humor and heart of Appendage is what sets it apart from every other overwrought, drawn-out entry in the subgenre.
 The practical creature effects are on point, it doesn’t waste it’s time the pacing department, and it’s got a stacked cast of fun side characters.”
 81% Nightmare on Film Street

 “Part Bilal from Basket Case part screaming mandrake from Harry Potter, the appendage effects are pretty great and the film does a nice job exploring the pressures brought on by our inner critic.
-It is a well-realized effort for a first feature film and Zlokovic is one to watch in the horror genre.”
+It is a well-realized effort for a first film and Zlokovic is one to watch in the horror genre.”
 3 out of 5, The Scariest Things

 “There’s a smart and clever premise at the core of Appendage, writer-director Anna Zlokovic‘s psychological body horror film (based on her 2021 short of the same name), but it feels like she stretches a mere outline of a story into a feature length project.
 As a result, the film loses a great deal of momentum quickly, but the thematic elements and old school horror puppetry make this one inventive and memorable.”
 Screen Zealots

-MOVIES and MANIA provides an aggregated range of film reviews from a wide variety of credited sources, plus our own reviews and ratings, in one handy web location.
-We are a genuinely independent website and rely solely on the minor income generated by internet ads to stay online and expand.
+MOVIES & MANIA provides previews, our own film reviews and ratings, plus links to other online reviews from a wide variety of trusted sources in one handy web location.
+This is a genuinely independent website and we rely solely on the minor income generated by internet ads to pay for web costs and cover yet more movies.
 Please support us by not blocking ads.
-If you do block ads please consider making a small donation to our running costs instead.
-We'd really appreciate it.
 Thank you.
-As an Amazon Associate, the owner occasionally earns a small amount from qualifying linked purchases.
+As an Amazon Associate, we earn a very tiny amount from any qualifying purchases.